A Term Structure Model for Dividends and Interest Rates: Numerical study

 \subsection{Data description}

 The dividend paying stock in our calibration study is the Euro Stoxx 50, the leading blue-chip stock index in the Eurozone.
 The index is composed of fifty stocks of sector leading companies from twelve Eurozone countries.
-We choose to focus on the European market because the dividend futures contracts on the Euro Stoxx 50 are the most liquid in the world and have been around longer than in any other market. \cite{kragt2014dividend} report an average daily turnover of more than EUR 150 million for all expiries combined, with the majority of the liquidity in the first five expiries.
+We choose to focus on the European market because the dividend futures contracts on the Euro Stoxx 50 are the most liquid in the world and have been around longer than in any other market. \cite{kragt2014dividend} report an average daily turnover of more than EUR 150 million for all expiries combined.
 The Euro Stoxx 50 dividend futures contracts are traded on Eurex and reference the sum of the declared ordinary gross cash dividends (or cash-equivalent, e.g.\ stock dividends) on index constituents that go ex-dividend during a given calendar year, divided by the index divisor on the ex-dividend day.
-Corporate actions that cause a change in the index divisor are excluded from the dividend calculations, e.g.\ special and extraordinary dividends, return of capital, stock splits, etc. One every day of the sample there are ten annual contracts available for trading with maturity dates on the third Friday of December.
-For example, on September 1 2015, the $k$-th to expire contract, $k=1,\ldots,10$, references the dividends paid between the third Friday of December $2014+k-1$ and the third Friday of December $2014+k$.
+Corporate actions that cause a change in the index divisor are excluded from the dividend calculations, e.g.\ special and extraordinary dividends, return of capital, stock splits, etc. On every day of the sample there are ten annual contracts available for trading with maturity dates on the third Friday of December.
+Specifically, the $k$-th to expire contract, $k=1,\ldots,10$, references the dividends paid between the third Friday of December $2014+k-1$ and the third Friday of December $2014+k$.
 We interpolate adjacent dividend futures contracts using the approach of \cite{kragt2014dividend} to construct contracts with a constant time to maturity of 1 to 9 years.\footnote{We could also calibrate the model without doing any interpolation of the data.
-However, in order to make the fitting errors of the sequential calibrations more comparable over time, we choose to interpolate all instruments such that they have a constant time to maturity.} In the calibration we use the contracts with maturities in 1, 2, 3, 5, 7, and 9 years, the remaining ones will be used for an out-of-sample exercise.
-Figure \ref{fig:market_div_fut} plots the interpolated dividend futures prices with 1, 2, 5, and 9 years to maturity.
+However, in order to make the fitting errors of the sequential calibrations more comparable over time, we choose to interpolate all instruments such that they have a constant time to maturity.} In the calibration we use the contracts with maturities in 1, 2, 3, 4, 5, 7, and 9 years.
+Figure \ref{fig:market_div_fut} plots the interpolated dividend futures prices with 1, 5, 7, and 9 years to maturity.